korzio/djv/README.md

 ### validate(name, object)

-check if object correspond to schema
+check if object corresponds to schema

 #### Examples: